 Lambeth Palace Library

-Lambeth Palace Library is the historic library of the Archbishops of Canterbury and the principal library and record office for the history of the Church of England.
+Lambeth Palace Library is the historic library of the Archbishops of Canterbury, and the principal library and record office for the history of the Church of England.

-The Library's overall focus is on ecclesiastical history, but its rich collections are important for an immense variety of topics, such as architecture, colonial history, local history and genealogy.
+While library's focus is on ecclesiastical history, its rich collections are important for an immense variety of topics, such as architecture, colonial history, local history and genealogy.

 In 1996 the Library's holdings were augmented by the transfer from Sion College Library of c.35,000 printed books published before 1850, together with the Sion College collection of manuscripts.

 The Great Hall